 Latest news at Albatross Encounter

-Welcome to the Albatross Encounter Update for June 2014.
+Welcome to the Albatross Encounter update for July 2014.

-Finally, for direct bookings until the end of August, we‘re running a great winter Icebreaker promotion.
-For each successful tour, passengers are entitled to a free pair of Icebreaker socks, so it’s a great time of year to come and experience the mighty albatross and score a pair of socks to keep your feet warm throughout winter.
+Finally, we continue to offer our Icebreaker promotion for direct bookings until the end of August.
+For each full far paying passenger and a successful tour, passengers are entitled to a free pair of Icebreaker socks.
+It’s a great time of year to come and experience the mighty albatross and score a pair of socks to keep your feet warm throughout winter.

 Comments are closed.